 Conclusion

 Work presented here stands as the first combined performances and energy results for UEABS.
-Also, it presents a detailed energy study has been conducted on .
+Also, it presents a detailed energy study has been conducted on Frioul-PCP.
 It started to explore possibilities available with new energy software and hardware.

 Most of codes of the PRACE benchmark suite have been run but there is still code, test cases, platform combinations missing.
 Such work suites well the PRACE WP7 5IP task on application performance that aims at merging standard and accelerated UEABS.